NMAtapoor/Imbalanced-Data-Pipeline/README.md

     - Check that all expected columns exist in the CSV.
     - Verify data types for each column (numeric, categorical).
     - Handle missing or extra columns appropriately.
-    - Raise warnings or errors if the CSV does not match expectations.

 </details>